gitnacho/NativeScript/tests/app/ui/layouts/dock-layout.md

 description: "Examples for using dock-layout"
 previous_url: /ApiReference/ui/layouts/dock-layout/HOW-TO
 ---

 # DockLayout

 Using a DockLayout requires the DockLayout module.
-{%snippet dock-layout-require%}
+{% snippet dock-layout-require %}

-### Declaring a DockLayout
+## Declaring a DockLayout

 ``` XML
 <Page>
  <DockLayout stretchLastChild="true">